ducamvinh/QuantLaneNet/README.md

 - eval_xxx.pth
 - loss_xxx.pth

-If training is interrupted for some reason, when rerun, the same directory should be passed to the '--checkpoint_path' argument, so that training can resume from the latest checkpoint rather than from the start.
+If training is interrupted for some reason, when rerun, the same directory should be passed to the <code>--checkpoint_path</code> argument, so that training can resume from the latest checkpoint rather than from the start.
 This is optimal for training on Google Colab since the time required to train the model usually exceeds the allowed runtime on the platform.

-Once finished training, further scripts to test the model will require the same directory for their '--checkpoint_path' arguments to get the trained weights.
+Once finished training, further scripts to test the model will require the same directory for their <code>--checkpoint_path</code> arguments to get the trained weights.
 The scripts will be able to find the epoch with the highest accuracy to load into the model, not the final epoch.

 ## Hardware implementation
 [README_HW.md](./README_HW.md)

 ## Test model
 To test the trained model, the [test.py](./test.py) script can be used.
 This script is written to run several tests on 3 different versions of the model.
-The type of model can be set by passing one of these values to the '--model' argument:
+The type of model can be set by passing one of these values to the <code>--model</code> argument:
-- **'software'**: the regular trained PyTorch model.
+- <code>software</code>: the regular trained PyTorch model.
 If this model is chosen, two more arguments need to be set for it:
-    - **--checkpoint_path**: path to the trained checkpoint directory.
+    - <code>--checkpoint_path</code>: path to the trained checkpoint directory.
-    - **--device**: 'cpu' or 'cuda'.
+    - <code>--device</code>: 'cpu' or 'cuda'.
-- **'quantized'**: the 8-bit quantized model ([README_HW.md](./README_HW.md)).
+- <code>quantized</code>: the 8-bit quantized model ([README_HW.md](./README_HW.md)).
-- **'fpga'**: the hardware model implemented in FPGA ([README_HW.md](./README_HW.md)).
+- <code>fpga</code>: the hardware model implemented in FPGA ([README_HW.md](./README_HW.md)).

-The test script has 4 modes, set with the '--test_mode' argument.
+The test script has 4 modes, set with the <code>--test_mode</code> argument.
 Each mode comes with a different set of arguments:
-- **'image'**: run the model on one single image.
-The path of the image needs to be passed to the '--image_path' argument.
+- <code>image</code>: run the model on one single image.
+The path of the image needs to be passed to the <code>--image_path</code> argument.

         python3 ./test.py                     \
             --model             software      \